buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationDefinitionResource/Entities/IfcAnnotationFillArea.md

 The fill area style that is applied to the _IfcAnnotationFillArea_ is declared using the _IfcFillAreaStyle_, associated to the area by an _IfcStyledItem_.
 Applicable fill area styles are a solid color, a hatching, tiles, or a combination of those styles.

 { .extDef}
-> NOTE&nbsp; Definition according to ISO 10303-46:
+> NOTE  Definition according to ISO 10303-46:
 > An annotation fill area is a set of curves that may be filled with hatching, colour or tiling.
 The annotation fill are is described by boundaries which consist of non-intersecting, non-self-intersecting closed curves.
 These curves form the boundary of planar areas to be filled according to the style for the annotation fill area.

 ![annotation fill area](../../../../figures/ifcannotationfillarea_fig1.png)

 Figure 1 &mdash; Annotation fill area

-> NOTE&nbsp; Entity adapted from **annotation_fill_area** defined in ISO10303-46
+> NOTE  Entity adapted from **annotation_fill_area** defined in ISO10303-46

-> HISTORY&nbsp; New entity in IFC2x2.
+> HISTORY  New entity in IFC2x2.

 { .change-ifc2x3}
-> IFC2x3 CHANGE&nbsp; The two attributes _OuterBoundary_ and _InnerBoundaries_ are added and replace the previous single boundary.
+> IFC2x3 CHANGE  The two attributes _OuterBoundary_ and _InnerBoundaries_ are added and replace the previous single boundary.

 { .spec-head}
 Informal Propositions: